PRACTICE DIRECTION 16 – STATEMENTS OF CASE

 (c) state if the relief sought includes—

-(i) a declaration of incompatibility in accordance with section 4 of that Act, or
+(i) a declaration of incompatibility under section 4 if that Act, or

 (ii) damages in respect of a judicial act to which section 9(3) of that Act applies;

-(d) where the relief sought includes a declaration of incompatibility in accordance with section 4 of that Act, give precise details of the legislative provision alleged to be incompatible and details of the alleged incompatibility;
+(d) where the relief sought includes a declaration of incompatibility, give details of the legislative provision and the alleged incompatibility;

 (e) where the claim is founded on a finding of unlawfulness by another court or tribunal, give details of the finding; and

-(f) where the claim is founded on a judicial act which is alleged to have infringed a Convention right of the party as provided by section 9 of the Human Rights Act 1998, the judicial act complained of and the court or tribunal which is alleged to have made it.
+(f) where the claim is founded on a judicial act alleged to have infringed a Convention right of the party as provided by section 9 of the Human Rights Act 1998, the judicial act complained of and the court or tribunal that made it.

-15.2 A party who seeks to amend his statement of case to include the matters referred to in paragraph 15.1 must, unless the court orders otherwise, do so as soon as possible.
+14.2 A party seeking to amend a statement of case to include the matters referred to in paragraph 14.1 must, unless the court orders otherwise, do so as soon as possible.